Municipal waste statistics

-Eurostat has been collecting and publishing data on municipal waste since 1995.
+Eurostat has collected and published data on municipal waste since 1995.
 These data are widely used for comparing municipal waste generation and treatment in different countries, and indicators on municipal waste are used to monitor European waste policies.
-The data on municipal waste expressed in kilogram per capita are part of a set of indicators which are compiled annually to monitor the EU’s sustainable development strategy.
+The data on municipal waste expressed in kilograms per capita are part of a set of indicators compiled annually to monitor the EU’s sustainable development strategy.

-The data presented cover the period from 1995 to 2009 for the 27 EU Member States; for the candidate countries Croatia (only 2006 and 2008), the former Yugoslav Republic of Macedonia (only 2008) and Turkey, for the EFTA countries Iceland, Norway and Switzerland, and the potential candidate country Bosnia and Herzegovina (only 2008 and 2009) data are presented as far as possible.
+The data cover the period from 1995 to 2012 for the 28 EU Member States (Croatia only has complete sets since 2006).
+For the candidate countries, coverage is as follows: The former Yugoslav Republic of Macedonia (since 2008), Serbia (since 2006) and Turkey.
+For the EFTA countries, Iceland (also a candidate country since June 2010), Norway and Switzerland, and the potential candidate country Bosnia and Herzegovina (since 2008), data are given to the extent possible.

-Figure 1 shows municipal waste generation by country expressed in kilogram per capita.
-To illustrate the developments, the graph contains the waste amounts generated in 1995, 2002 and 2009.
-The figure includes the EU-27 aggregates for comparison and the countries are sorted in decreasing order by municipal waste generation in 2009.
+Figure 1 and Table 1 show municipal waste generation by country expressed in kilograms per capita.
+To illustrate trends, Table 1 shows waste for selected years, covering the period 1995 to 2012.
+For better readability, Figure 1 covers only the years 2003 and 2012.
+Both include the EU-27 aggregates for comparison.
+In Figure 1, countries are sorted in decreasing order by municipal waste generation in 2012.

-The totals of municipal waste generation in 2009 vary considerably, ranging from 831 kg per capita in Denmark to 316 kg per capita in the Czech Republic.
-The variation reflects differences in consumption patterns and economic wealth of the countries, but also depends greatly on the organisation of municipal waste collection and management.
-Differences between individual countries exist in particular with regard to the degree to which waste from commerce, trade and administration is collected and managed together with waste from households.
-In most countries, households generate between 60 % and 90 % of the municipal waste while the remainder can be attributed to commercial sources and administration.
+For 2012, municipal waste generation totals vary considerably, ranging from 668 kg per capita in Denmark to 279 kg per capita in Estonia.
+The variations reflect differences in consumption patterns and economic wealth, but also depend greatly on how municipal waste is collected and managed.
+There are pronounced differences between countries regarding the degree to which waste from commerce, trade and administration is collected and managed together with waste from households.
+Households generate between 60 % and 90 % of municipal waste while the remainder can be attributed to commercial sources and administration.

-In 23 of the 31 countries, the amount of municipal waste generated per capita increased between 1995 and 2009, rising steadily in 14 of these countries, with the highest annual growth rates recorded for Malta (3.9 %), Greece (3.3 %) and Denmark (3.0 %).
-In the remaining nine countries the overall increasing trend was interrupted in the period around 2002.
-Of these, six countries showed an increase from 1995 to 2002, with the largest annual growth rates being in Austria, Ireland and Latvia, before the amounts stabilised or declined slightly between 2002 and 2009.
+In 21 of the 31 countries, the amount of municipal waste generated per capita increased between 1995 and 2012, rising fairly steadily in 10 of these countries.
+The highest average annual growth rates were recorded for Greece (3.1 %), Malta (2.4 %) and Denmark (1.5 %).
+In the remaining 11 countries, the overall rising trend was interrupted around 2003.
+Of these 11 countries, eight showed a rise from 1995 to 2003.
+The highest average annual growth rates were observed in Austria, Ireland and Sweden, before the amounts stabilised or fell slightly between 2003 and 2012.

-Of the eight countries with an overall decrease from 1995 to 2009, only three (Bulgaria, Hungary, Lithuania) showed a decline in both periods before and after 2002.
-Bulgaria showed the largest reduction with a steady annual decline by 3.0 % while in Hungary waste generation did not change significantly throughout the whole period (-0.5 % per annum).
+Of the ten countries with an overall decrease from 1995 to 2012, only two (Bulgaria and Slovenia) showed a fall both before and after 2003.
+Slovenia showed the largest reduction, with a steady annual average fall of 2.9 %, followed by Bulgaria (-2.4 % per annum).

-From 2002 on, the evolution of the methodologies was finalised in most of the countries, so that the waste generation time series of 2002 and later is more accurate and stable than that between 1995 and 2001.
+From 2004 on, methodologies were finalised in most countries, so the waste generation time series of 2004 and later is more accurate and stable than that between 1995 and 2003.